 nifty and privacy

 Nifty loans takes privacy and the safety of our client’s information seriously.
-Our is 100% online, so we dedicate a lot of resources to keep your information safe.
+Our application form is 100% online, so we dedicate a lot of resources to keep your information safe.
 We care about the privacy of our users because we are users of other companies and we would demand the same respect.
 Our quick personal loans are safe, smart and secure.
 We protect any information you provide on our fast loans application.
 When it comes to sharing your information this is our standard policy:

 We may use your personal information that we collect to contact you about our products and services where you have consented for us to do so.